Inside: Learn how to raise baby chicks safely and the one piece of equipment you need to buy.

 But before you pick up a few baby chicks at the local feed store, there is one thing you need to have first.
-This item is THE single most important thing you can buy to ensure you raise your chicks safely.
-What am I talking about?
-I’m talking about the EcoGlow brooder.
+This item is THE single most important thing you can buy to ensure you are raising baby chicks safely.

 How a Radiant Brooder Works

 The EcoGlow brooder uses radiant heat instead of a heat lamp to warm your baby chicks.
 Radiant heat warms objects, not air.

 The chicks can run under the heater to get warm and then run back out when they are toasty.
 The brooder is adjustable, with three different heights, so as the chicks get bigger, you can raise the heating element.

 The first benefit is safety and peace of mind, but I’ve already told you that.

 Another benefit to using a radiant brooder is that it is much more like a mama hen than a heat lamp.
 With a heat lamp, you are constantly having to monitor the temperature and make adjustments to the height of the lamp each week.